 - 11. PLAINTIFF VASSIKI CHAUHAN is a natural person who, at all relevant times, was domiciled in New Hampshire. - 12.
 PLAINTIFF SASHA BRIETZKE is a natural person who, at all relevant times, was domiciled in Vermont. - 13.
 PLAINTIFF ANNEMARIE BROWN is a natural person who, at all relevant times, was domiciled in New Hampshire or Vermont. - 14.
 PLAINTIFF ANDREA COURTNEY is a natural person who, at all relevant times, was domiciled in New Hampshire or Vermont. - 15.
 PLAINTIFF MARISSA EVANS is a natural person who, at all relevant times, was domiciled in New Hampshire. - 16.
 PLAINTIFF JANE DOE is a natural person who, at all relevant times, was domiciled in New Hampshire. - 17.
-DEFENDANT DARTMOUTH COLLEGE is a non-profit corporation organized and existing under the laws of New Hampshire that maintains its principal place of business at 63 South Main Street, Suite 301 Hanover, NH 03755, in this District. - 18.
+PLAINTIFF JANE DOE 2 is a natural person who, at all relevant times, was domiciled in New Hampshire or Illinois. - 18.
+PLAINTIFF JANE DOE 3 is a natural person who, at all relevant times, was domiciled in New Hampshire or Rhode Island. - 19.
+DEFENDANT DARTMOUTH COLLEGE is a non-profit corporation organized and existing under the laws of New Hampshire that maintains its principal place of business at 63 South Main Street, Suite 301, Hanover, NH 03755, in this District. - 20.
 This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§ 1331 and 1343, because Plaintiffs' statutory claims under Title IX present a federal question over which this Court has jurisdiction.
-Plaintiffs also assert state-law claims over which this Court has supplemental jurisdiction pursuant to 28 U.S.C. § 1367. - 19.
-This Court has personal jurisdiction over Defendant pursuant to Fed.
+Plaintiffs also assert state-law claims over which this Court has supplemental jurisdiction pursuant to 28 U.S.C. § 1367.

+- 21. This Court has personal jurisdiction over Defendant pursuant to Fed.
 R. Civ.
-P. 4(k)(1)(a) because Defendant is domiciled in and conducts business within this Judicial District. - 20.
-This Court is the proper venue under 28 U.S.C. § 1391(b) and 42 U.S.C. §§ 2000e-5(f) because Dartmouth is headquartered in this District and many of the unlawful practices complained of herein occurred in this District, and the events or omissions giving rise to Plaintiffs' claims occurred in this District.
+P. 4(k)(1)(a) because Defendant is domiciled in and conducts business within this Judicial District. - 22.
+This Court is the proper venue under 28 U.S.C. § 1391(b) and 42 U.S.C. § 2000e-5(f) because Dartmouth is headquartered in this District and many of the unlawful practices complained of herein occurred in this District, and the events or omissions giving rise to Plaintiffs' claims occurred in this District.